 Staying Safe on Wildlife Viewing Activities

-Your safari guides will ensure your safety at all times – all you have to do is follow their instructions and always keep your distance from wild animals.
-When on a self-drive safari, only leave your car where it has been designated as safe to do so.
+Your safari guides will work to ensure your safety at all times.
+Follow their instructions and always keep your distance from wild animals.
+When on a self-drive safari, only leave your car under instructions from your guide and only where it has been designated as safe to do so.
 For additional tips:

 Staying Safe in Cities & Towns

 As is the case all over the world, big cities tend to be crime hot spots.
-Although most issues are minor, such as petty theft and pickpocketing, some areas of Nairobi and Mombasa are best avoided unless on guided activities.
-When venturing out in the city, you should follow a few simple safety precautions: seek advice from your hotel before heading out; don’t wear valuables and only take the money you need with you; and take a taxi after dark.
+Although most issues are minor, such as petty theft and pickpocketing, some areas of Nairobi and Mombasa are best avoided unless you are on guided activities.
+When heading out in the city, follow a few simple safety precautions: seek advice from your hotel before going out; don’t wear valuables and only take the money you need with you; and catch a taxi after dark.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe